-Article Overview: Living in Salt Lake City, Moving to Salt Lake City
+Article Overview: List of the Pros & Cons of Living in Salt Lake City

-And that’s where I come in.
-Read on for the pros and cons of living in Salt Lake City.
-Please keep in mind this is my personal list based on first hand experience, not everyone will feel that same way (and that’s perfectly fine).
+Please keep in mind this is my personal list based on first hand experience, not everyone will feel that same way (that’s what the comments are for!).

 Pros & Cons of Living in Salt Lake City